benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 # Sorting in Ruby

 Ruby has two built-in methods for sorting collections: `sort` and `sort_by`.
 Both are contained in the `Enumerable` module, which any Ruby class can include as long as it implements a an `each` method for iterating over given instance.
-To use the sort methods, the class also needs to implement a three-way comparison method `<=>` (the "spaceship operator").
+For reasons that will become clear below, the class also needs to implement a three-way comparison method `<=>` (the "spaceship operator") if it wants to make use of `sort` and `sort_by`.
 My question for this post is this: why would there be two sort methods rather than just one?

 ## Exploring `sort_by`